 There’s nothing we love more than baking up dozens of Christmas cookies during the holiday season, and they seem to find their way into our carts at the grocery store of their own volition.
 They’re one of the easiest holiday desserts your kids can help make, and a lot of the store-bought ones are genuinely delicious.
-But some are definitely better than others.
+But we can all agree that some are definitely better than others, right?
 There are those we simply make do with and others we want to eat raw because the dough is so good before it’s cooked — even though the Centers for Disease Control & Prevention says no to raw dough (killjoys!).
-This very scientific, not-at-all biased ranking will help you decide which cookies to enjoy this holiday season.
+This very scientific, not-at-all-biased ranking will help you decide which cookies to enjoy this holiday season.

 Snickerdoodles are the most vanilla of the Christmas cookies.
 Cinnamon and sugar?
 Basic.

 Butter cookies on their own would be really boring, but (!) they come in a variety of fun shapes, and they come in a tin that your family will use for the next 40 years to store sewing supplies, so they’re kind of an essential purchase during the holiday season.

 7. Spritz cookies